Specification for Historic Building Recording

 - Monitoring will continue until the deposition of the site archive and finds, and the satisfactory completion of an OASIS report – see 5.5 below.

 - The work shall be carried out in accordance with CIfA Standard and Guidance for the archaeological investigation and recording of standing buildings or structures.

 Deposition of Archive and Finds

 - Completion of the project is dependent on the compilation of an ordered and integrated project archive by the archaeological contractor in accordance with this specification, the CIfA Standard and guidance for the creation, compilation, transfer and deposition of archaeological archives and with Management of Research Projects in the Historic Environment (MoRPHE).
 The archive must also be transferred for long-term curation to a recognised, accredited or trusted repository.
 An archive is defined as “all records and materials recovered during an archaeological project and identified for long term preservation, including artefacts, ecofacts and other environmental remains, waste products, scientific samples and also written and visual documentation in paper, film and digital form” (ARCHES).

 - It is anticipated that the archive will consist of three elements:

 - a copy of the report;

-- copies of all photographs and associated metadata collected during the course of the historic building recording.
+- copies of all photographs and associated metadata collected during the course of the historic building recording, and

 - See section 8.14 below with regard to disposal of the primary hardcopy records.